-Finished goods, work in process and raw materials are valued at the lower of cost (under the weighted average method) and net realisable value.
-Cost of finished goods and work in process includes cost of material, labour and overheads.
-Net realisable value is selling price in normal course of business less other costs incurred to sell the goods.
+Finished goods and work in process are valued at the lower of cost (under the weighted average method) and net realisable value.
+Such cost includes all production cost and attributable factory overheads.

-Supplies are valued at the lower of cost (under the weighted average method) and net realisable value and are charged to production costs whenever consumed.
+Raw materials and supplies are valued at the lower of cost (under the weighted average method) and net realisable value and are charged to production costs whenever consumed.